shawnscoding/reactjs-crontab/README.md

 ## note

-This will work well for simple crontab task but I have a tons of features that I'd like to add.
+- This will work well for simple crontab task but I have tons of features that I'd like to add.
 So stay tuned!
   Thank you so much for your attention!
+- feel free to open issue.
+Any idea that could improve this package or bug report will be highly appreciated.

 ## License